asifm37/sites/README.md

 # Asif's Personal Websites

 ## My Web Development Blog
-This site is an Ablum for all the Static (Mobile Responsive) Website which I have created during my Web Development Learning Journey.
+This site is an Album for all the Static (Mobile Responsive) Website which I have created during my Web Development Learning Journey.

 Click Here 👉 [https://asifm37.github.io/sites/]